copycopter/copycopter-ruby-client/README.md

 Copycopter Client
 =================

-This is the client gem for integrating apps with "Copycopter":http://copycopter.com.
+This is the client gem for integrating apps with [Copycopter](http://copycopter.com).

-The client integrates with the I18n gem so that you can access copy text and translations from a Copycopter project.
+The client integrates with the I18n gem so that you can access copy and translations from a Copycopter project.

 Installation
 ------------